dfki-ric/pytransform3d/paper/paper.md

 We would like to thank Manuel Meder and Hendrik Wiese who have given valuable feedback as users to improve pytransform3d.
+This work was supported through two grants of the German Federal Ministry of Economics and Technology (BMWi, FKZ 50 RA 1216 and FKZ 50 RA 1217) and two grants from the European Union's Horizon 2020 research and innovation program (723853 and 730014).

 # References